 Examples of making a positive impact on biodiversity via our societal role

 At our Mauá site in Brazil, we’ve been restoring part of our 70 hectares (equivalent to around 100 soccer pitches) of rainforest to native woodland.
-This return to natural habitat benefits both plant and animal life.
+This return to natural habitat offers benefits to both plant and animal life.

 Various employee actions have also been organized at our sites around the world, such as planting trees and bee protection initiatives at our Sassenheim facility in the Netherlands.